-- Competition Body competitions will be run with 4 sensory judges, 2 technical judges, and 1 head judge. - Competition Bodies are required to use a single standard station layout as shown below, with table dimensions a close as possible to the indicated ranges.
+- Competition Body competitions will be run with 4 sensory judges, 2 technical judges, and 1 head judge. - Competition Bodies are required to use a single temperature for all group heads on their provided espresso machines.

+• Competition Bodies are required to use a single standard station layout as shown below, with table dimensions as close as possible to the indicated ranges.
 A circular or square no-media area may be used as appropriate.
+Grinders may go on either side of the espresso machine.